CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY.GOALS.October.2019

-Tensions and divides are everywhere… and yes, these divides also exist within the sciences.
+Tensions and divides are everywhere… and yes, even within the sciences.

-Over the years I have turned to a rather diverse group of scholars1 (going back into the 1960s) who have been wrestling with first principles and our understanding of the foundations of life and of our universe.
-Some of their concepts just might might help make a difference in the way we understand ourselves, our histories, our sciences and even our religions.
+My first-hand experience, grasped from a rather diverse group of scholars1 goes back into the 1970s.
+I had been wrestling with first principles, particularly our understanding of the foundations of physics (space, time, infinity) and of our universe.
+I expected that some of these scholars were working with concepts that just might help us break through old mysteries.
+Concepts could make a difference in the way we understand ourselves, our histories, our sciences and even our religions.

-We started working on our base-2 chart of the universe in December 2011.
+Quite a bit later in December 2011, after many fits and starts, we began working on our base-2 chart of the universe.
 It has become apparent to us that within this chart of 202 notations, there are many concepts that change our worldview and our views of space, time and infinity.
-We are aware of how idiosyncratic it is!
+Rather quickly, we are aware of how idiosyncratic it is!

 The first 64 notations out of 202 are most unusual.
 These may be common grounds of a most fundamental nature that might address age-old questions in physics and cosmology.